Ibrahim778/VitaFTPI-Core/README.md

 1. __*HUGE*__ thanks to Silica, Princess of Sleeping, Sarcastic Cat, たまご, TheFlow, DevNoName120, Rinnegatamante, s1ngyy and anyone else who helped for answering all of my questions.
 1. WinSCP
 1. @The-Princess-of-Sleeping for the original NetDbLogPc and PrincessLog.
-1. TheOfficialFlow for the USB suppourt I stole the code for it from there.
+1. Teakhanirons for the USB suppourt from EmergencyMount I stole the code for it from there.
 1. Sillica for UnityTools
 1. Icon for UnityLoader was very kindly provided by @noradninja on discord.
 1. TheOfficialFlow for making our vita's hackable on newer firmwares